Builder¶

 connect ¶

-connect(left, right, left_type, right_type, port_L, port_R)
+connect(left, right, left_type, right_type, port_atom_L, port_atom_R, typifier=None)

-Execute chemical reaction between two monomers.
+Execute chemical reaction between two Atomistic structures.

 This method performs the full chemical reaction including: 1.
-Selecting appropriate reacter based on monomer types 2.
+Selecting appropriate reacter based on structure types 2.
 Executing reaction (merging, bond making, removing leaving groups) 3.
 Computing new topology (angles, dihedrals) 4.
 Collecting metadata for retypification

 Parameters: